Theo Paphitis

 Theodoros Paphitis (Θεόδωρος Παφίτης; born 24 September 1959) is a Greek-Cypriot British retail magnate and entrepreneur.
 He is best known for his appearances on the BBC business programme Dragons' Den and as former chairman of Millwall Football Club.

 Paphitis has made the majority of his fortune in the retail sector.
 In 2006, he sold his equity stake in the lingerie brand La Senza for a reported £100 million.
 He is the owner of stationery chain Ryman, the homewares specialist Robert Dyas and lingerie retailer Boux Avenue.

 According to The Sunday Times Rich List in 2020, Paphitis is worth £290 million.

-In May 2018, Solent University in Southampton named Paphitis as their new Chancellor.

-Paphitis was inaugurated as the university's Chancellor on 11 October 2018.
-He will serve a minimum of three years.
-Paphitis succeeded Lord West of Spithead.
+Paphitis has been Chancellor of Southampton Solent University since 2018.

 Early life

-Paphitis was born on 24 September 1959 in Limassol, British Cyprus, present-day Republic of Cyprus.
+Paphitis was born on 24 September 1959 in Limassol, Cyprus.
 He is the second of three brothers, with elder brother Marinos and younger brother George.
 They also share two half-brothers, Christos and Xanthos.
 Paphitis first lived in Old Trafford in Greater Manchester when his family arrived in the UK from Cyprus.
 His father then bought a terraced house in Gorton, Manchester where he lived for three years, attending Peacock Street junior school in the area.
 Paphitis moved to London with his parents and Marinos when he was nine years old.

 Paphitis attended Ambler Primary School in Islington and Woodberry Down Comprehensive School in Manor House, where he battled with dyslexia, but began his entrepreneurial activities by running the school's tuck shop at the age of 15.